 Templating of pre-operative scaled x-rays should be accomplished prior to surgery to determine if the patient is a candidate and if so the correct size and position of prosthesis.
 Many different forms of scale including rulers and objects such as coins can be used as long as they are of a known size / measure.
-The templates display options including three sizes of radial components and sixteen sizes of ulnar stems.
+The templates display options from three sizes of radial components and sixteen sizes of ulnar stems.
 When reviewing the templates, the radial plate should be placed no less than 3 mm proximal to ulnar border of the lunate fossa.
-This is to prevent possible carpal impingement with the distal plate.
+This is to prevent possible carpal impingement with the distal plate and / or the distal end of the ulnar stem.
 Proximal placement of the plate can vary between the minimum of 3 mm from the lunate fossa up to 2 cm depending on the width of the radius.
 The contour of the plate generally allows good bone to plate contact but deformities of the radius must be considered.
-The templates also aid with pre-operative planning if any radial contouring is necessary.
+The templates also aid with pre-operative planning such as any radial contouring if necessary.
 On the lateral plane, templates are used to check size and placement of the prosthesis.
-The chosen size should not protrude into the dorsal or volar planes of the extensors or flexors.
-The plate should be placed precisely on the ulnar border of the radius.
-The appropriate ulnar stems are selected by assessing the width of the medullary cavity and the anatomy of the distal ulna.
+The chosen size should not protrude into the dorsal plane of the extensors.
+The plate should be placed precisely on the ulnar border of the radius and confirmed with a true lateral x-ray.
+The appropriate ulnar stems are selected by assessing the ulna concerning items such as the width of the medullary cavity, condition of the distal ulna and any curvature.
 A templating service is offered by Aptis Medical to assist with patient selection, prosthesis selection and prosthesis placement.
-The service also provides notes intended to assist with each individual case.
+The service also provides notes intended to assist with each individual case at no cost.

 During the procedure, x-ray or image intensifier views similar to the templated images will confirm accurate placement of the radial plate.
-A true lateral image should show the plate in a perfectly squared view (not tilted dorsal or volar).
+It must be ensured a true lateral image is in view and should show the plate perfectly squared (not tilted dorsal or volar).
 If the plate is tilted dorsally it could potentially cause unnecessary wear on the extensors tendons namely the ECU.
-Dorsal tilt can also allow the plates peg and or screws to penetrate the volar surface of the radius which must be avoided.
-In a true lateral x-ray view with the radial plate trial properly positioned, you should be able to see through the unobstructed holes in the trial plate.
+Dorsal tilt can also allow the plates peg and / or screws to penetrate the volar surface of the radius which must be avoided.
+In the true lateral x-ray view with the radial plate trial properly positioned, you should be able to see through the unobstructed holes in the trial plate.